-We've used the video taken by the camera, and played it as a texture in the scene.
+This effect uses the video taken by the camera as a texture in the scene.
 We'll use the Patch Editor to make it bigger, creating a zoom effect.

-It'll be listed as CameraTexture in the Assets panel.
+It'll be listed as cameraTexture0 in the Assets panel.

 To add the texture to the scene, you'll need to apply it to a material and apply the material to an object.
-In this effect, the object is a rectangle, which will create a flat surface.
+In this effect the object is a rectangle, which will create a flat surface.

-You'll need to make a couple of changes to the material's property in the Inspector panel:
+You'll need to make a couple of changes to the material's properties in the Inspector:

 We'll use the Patch Editor to apply the camera texture to the material.